Welcome to Veracruz City

 Veracruz, like all great port cities, is an unholy mélange of grime, romance and melted-down cultures.
-Conceived in 1519, this is Mexico’s oldest European-founded settlement, but, usurped by subsequent inland cities, it’s neither its most historic, nor most visually striking.
-Countless sackings by the French, Spanish and Americans have siphoned off the prettiest buildings, leaving a motley patchwork of working docks and questionable hybrid architecture punctuated by the odd stray colonial masterpiece.
-But Veracruz’s beauty is in its grit rather than its grandiosity.
-A carefree spirit reigns in the zócalo (main square) most evenings where the primary preoccupation is who to cajole into a danzón (traditional couples dance).
-Well known for their warmth and animation, jarochos (people from Veracruz City and surrounding low-lying coastal areas) are lovers not fighters, a fact reflected in their musical dexterity which has a notable Afro-Cuban influence.
-Fear not: there are kid-friendly aquariums and interesting museums here, but Veracruz’s best ‘sights’ are the less obvious things: its energetic plazas, its cafes full of chin-wagging locals and the unscripted encounters that await in its wild urban pastiche.
+Conceived in 1519 and due to celebrate its 500th birthday in 2019, this is Mexico’s oldest European-founded settlement.
+But usurped by subsequent inland cities, it’s neither the nation's most historic nor its most visually striking.
+Countless sackings by the French, Spanish and North Americans have siphoned off the prettiest buildings, leaving a motley patchwork of working docks and questionable hybrid architecture, punctuated by the odd stray colonial masterpiece.
+But Veracruz' beauty is in its grit rather than its grandiosity.
+A carefree spirit reigns in the zócalo (main square) most evenings, where the primary preoccupation is who to cajole into a danzón (traditional couples dance), and there are some decent beaches in the southern part of the city.